Laura is an avid pet lover. An advocate for pet adoption and senior pets, she has multiple cats and a sweet old poodle mix.

 For some people, dogs are as much a part of the family as spouses and children.
 They live with us, sleep with us, exercise with us, and eat with us.
 As part of the family, we work hard to keep them healthy.
-We get them their yearly check ups and immunizations, bathe them and groom them.
-But one area that is sometimes overlooked is dog mouth health.
+We get them their yearly checkups and immunizations, bathe them and groom them.
+But one area that is sometimes overlooked is oral health.

 Unless your four-legged buddy is giving you kisses, you are not likely to think as much about his oral health.
 But the health of your dog's mouth and teeth can affect every other aspect of the dog as well.
 Besides needing good oral health for eating, smelly breath and tooth problems can be indicative of other issues as well.

-Despite being a senior, she a playful dog and she also loves to chew on treats.
-I tried a mint flavored rope that she didn't have any interest in.
+Despite being a senior, she is a playful dog and she also loves to chew on treats.
+I tried a mint-flavored rope that she didn't have any interest in.
 I also tried some of the Greenies dental products.
 Although she liked them and would chew on them, they only seemed to have a marginal effect at best.